MicrosoftDocs/windows-insider/wip/at-work/get-started.md

 ---
-title: Getting started with the Windows Insider Program for Windows Server
+title: Get started with the Windows Insider Program for Windows Server
 description: How to get started with the Windows Insider Program for Windows Server
 author: bleblanc
 manager: dougkim